 DraftKings Promo Code: Instant $150 Bonus to Bet on Bowl Season

-Bet $5 on any bowl game, get $150 bonus win or lose
+Bet $5 on any college football bowl game, unlock an instant $150 bonus

-This college football season is nearing its end, but you still have the joy of waking up to a new bowl game every day for a short while!
+This college football bowl season is starting to really heat up and you can bet on all of the top games thanks to DraftKings!

-You can start making the most of it today thanks to the new-user offer at DraftKings: Bet $5 on any college football bowl game, win an instant $150 bonus.
+You’ll win $150 in bonus bets instantly upon placing your first bet of $5 or more – freeing you up to bet on your favorite teams and players.

-You’ll receive your $150 bonus instantly after placing your first bet of $5 or more at DraftKings
+Once you’ve placed your first bet of $5 or more at DraftKings, you’ll instantly win your bonus bets!

-As an added bonus, you’ll also be able to place a no-sweat same-game parlay each day this offer lasts.
+You’ll also be able to place one no-sweat same-game parlay each day this offer lasts.

 Here’s how you can access your bonuses: